BicDelacruz/Brain-Bloom/README.md

 - Singleplayer finally completed
 - Implemented "abilities" for player to use
 - Gameover screen completed
-- Multiplayer to be added
+- Multiplayer to be addded
+- Adding multiplayer in here now

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ![Alt text](/assets/title-logo.png "Brain Bloom")